Coconut Black Rice Pudding

-You can find Thai black rice at Asian markets or Whole Foods, where it may be labeled "black sticky rice," "black glutinous rice" or just "black rice."
-(You can also find it online here.)
+You can find Thai black rice at Asian markets or Whole Foods, where it may be labeled “black sticky rice,” “black glutinous rice” or just “black rice.”
 Chinese black rice can be substituted, though the texture is a little different.

 Although the pudding is traditionally prepared with full-fat coconut milk, I’ve found that light coconut milk works just as well, producing a lighter dish that also makes a satisfying breakfast.
 If you’re a fan of Thai mango and sticky rice, you can also serve it with sliced ripe mango, but it isn’t necessary.
 This particular pudding is all about the coconut, which is how we coconut fiends like it.